fbpx

 Step 9: Hiring and Retaining Drivers

 The trucking industry is facing a truck driver shortage, which is expected to increase in the next five years.
-American trucking association says that the driver turnover rate for large truckload carriers jumped to 94 percent in 2018 — 20 percent higher than the turnover rate in Q1 2017.
+American Trucking Association says that the driver turnover rate for large truckload carriers jumped to 94 percent in 2018 — 20 percent higher than the turnover rate in Q1 2017.
 It’s not also good news for smaller carriers, their driver turnover rate is 73%.

 A good recruitment program will only result in a solid driver retention program.
 Use a pre-employment screening program to view the motor vehicle record (MVR) of the prospective driver and see the crash data for the last 5 years and roadside inspection data for the last 3 years.

-You, as a small fleet manager, must focus on driver happiness and fulfillment.
+You, as a small fleet manager, must focus on driver happiness and fulfilment.
 Use the ELD and safety score to rank drivers on performance-based rewards.
 Also reward drivers for keeping performance, safety, and efficiency benchmarks.

 Hiring a good driver is a prerequisite for high profitability and smooth operations.
 So you need to have a comprehensive plan and strategy for driver onboarding, driver satisfaction, and driver retention.